EighteenZi/rocksdb_wiki/Home.md

 ## Getting Started
 For a complete Table of Contents, see the sidebar to the left.
 Most readers will want to start with the [Overview](https://github.com/facebook/rocksdb/wiki/RocksDB-Basics) and the [Basic Operations](https://github.com/facebook/rocksdb/wiki/Basic-Operations) section of the Developer's Guide.
-Get your initial options set-up following [[Set Options]].
+Get your initial options set-up following [[Set Up Options]].
 Also check [[RocksDB FAQ]].
 There is a also a [[RocksDB Tuning Guide]] for advanced RocksDB users.

 ## Reporting bugs and asking for help
 If you will run into any issues then please use [these guidelines] (https://github.com/facebook/mysql-5.6/wiki/Reporting-bugs-and-asking-for-help) to report bugs and ask for help.